Guide To Helping a Teenager With a Mental Illness

-Ask anyone who has a teenager at home; getting them to talk and open up can be a difficult task.
-Most teenagers don’t want to talk to their parents.
+Ask anyone who has a teenager at home; getting them to talk and open up about their mental health can be a difficult task.
+Most teens don’t want to talk to their parents.
 In fact, at that age, most are trying to push away from their parents as much as possible.
+This creates a problem when parents try helping their teenager with mental illness.

 One in five teens has a diagnosable mental health disorder, and for all those that have been diagnosed, there are many more that go through daily life with an undiagnosed mental health disorder.
 Here is a guide on ways to identify and treat a teen with a mental illness.

-What Causes A Teen To Develop A Mental Issue?
+What Causes A Teenager To Develop A Mental Illness?

 In order to best help your teen, it’s important to learn and understand what can cause a mental health issue.
 Teenagers are more prone to mental health problems than any other age group for a variety of reasons.